agk4444/Aditya369/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2023 AGK FIRE INC. All rights reserved.

 ## Acknowledgments